fwhigh/fwhigh.github.io/_drafts/2021-06-02-shiny-server-on-aws-elastic-beanstalk.markdown

 EB timed out.
-My solution, which appears to be pretty stable, is to rebuild the rocker image locally, push it to AWS's own Docker iagem repository called ECR, and ask EB to pull that instead.
+My solution, which appears to be pretty stable, is to rebuild the rocker image locally, push it to AWS's own Docker image repository called ECR, and ask EB to pull that instead.
 The idea is the in-region data transfer across AWS services should generally be faster.

-You can also automate the rocker image build with AWS CI/CD services, which I have done succesfully in the past using CodePipelines.
+You can also automate the rocker image build with AWS CI/CD services, which I have done successfully in the past using CodePipelines.
 But this post is just a "Hello, World!" and I'll leave that part to you.

 # Glossary